luxnonbinarycode/pastprojects2023/README.md

 A. (UPDATED) DOM Modification Assignment MaShayla Kendrick - This assignment deals with manipulating the DOM to change the background color according to different time intervals.

 B. FINAL PROJECT FOLDER MASHAYLA KENDRICK - This is my final project for Advanced Web Design in which I did a website for a local theater.
 I did not do anything with the website beyond submitting it for my final.
+I reused aspects from an existing website to recreate the website for my assignment.
+The link to the existing website is https://www.rylander.org/.

 © 2024 MaShayla Kendrick.
 All rights reserved.